MaSe69/mase/md/20_LeadershipTheory/21_teams.md

 ## Team Personality Transformation

-My underlying assumption here is that a team has a personality which can be described comparably to that of an individal.
+My underlying assumption here is that a team has a personality which can be described comparably to that of an individual.

 Teams are formed to fulfill specific task, typically specified externally.
 For each task there is an ideal 'team personality' that fulfills this task best.